 The software in the jr Newsletter Software Store is the best public domain and user-supported software for the PCjr we've been able to find.
 All software has been tested on our PCjrs and is highly recommended.
 Some of the programs are equal to or better than commercial programs costing hundred of dollars.
 These are offered for you to try at \$5.95 per disk.
-Some shareware requires additional payment if you continue to use it.
+Some shareware requires additional pay-